schuyler/sim2075/events/financial/Chinese Economic Crisis.md

 7. **Global policy response**: Will major economies coordinate response (swap lines, IMF involvement) or engage in beggar-thy-neighbor policies?
 Affects global transmission.

 8. **Supply chain resilience**: How quickly can global supply chains adapt to Chinese disruption?
 COVID experience suggests 6-18 months for major adjustments.

+9. **Time-varying probability**: The 2.0% annual probability is an average across the simulation horizon, but pressure is increasing over time.
+Early years (2025-2030) might be ~1.5% while later years (2040-2050) might be ~3.0%+ as pressure approaches threshold.
+Current methodology uses fixed annual probabilities; time-varying Type 2 probabilities are a roadmap item.

 ---